Rubella factsheet

 • plenty of fluids

-• isolation for at least four days following the onset of a rash to reduce the risk of infecting others.
+• staying isolated for at least four days after the rash begins to avoid spreading the infection.

 Management